JohnVonNeumann/opensorcery/README.md

         No .env file could be found

 Which is obviously not what you want, a todo around this would be to use inotify rules or something similar to automatically copy the env file into the `frontend` directory when it changes within the root.
 Or simply utilise something like `Hashicorp Vault` to load the variables dynamically.

+The root of the directory contains an `.env.template` file to show users what values they require.

 ### Automation
 Automation here is a first class citizen, and we have a strong belief that all menial tasks can, should and will be automated.
 We utilise `Make` for development environment automation, as it allows for a consistent API to deal with, and allows various skilled operators to provide a simple interface for their (perhaps) complicated processes to be handled.